louisbove84/Drone_Object_Detector/README.md

 ## General Information
-As the worlds militaries move closer to utilizing drones for wider mission sets, with zero risk to human operators, it is logical to assume those drones will be inclinded to fly deeper into higher risk engagement zones.
-When this happens it will become more and more difficult to identify the drone type and country of origin.
+As militaries move closer to utilizing drones for wider mission sets it is logical to assume the drone population will continue to expand.
+With more drones in the air it will be more critical to identify the drone type and country of origin, using everyday digital cameras.
 In order to create a machine learning model to assist in drone detection and classification there must be a very large dataset to train from.
-This highlights two issues when building a dataset:
+This highlights two issues when building that dataset:

-1. Some fixed wing military drones look very similar, even to the human eye, at farther distances making it difficult to create accurate training datasets using only open source images.
+1. Some fixed wing military drones look very similar, even to the human eye, at farther distances, making it difficult to create accurate training datasets using only open source images.
-2. The amount of open source images is very limited and usually only include images of the drone parked on the runway, contrary to the airborne aspect needed for training.
+2. The amount of open source images are limited and usually only include images of the drone parked on the runway, contrary to the airborne aspect needed for the actual use case.

 In order to overcome these challenges we will utilize the power of a pretrained segmentation model, OpenCV, and Transfer Learning.

 ### The project files are organized as follows:

-- find_box.py: Python file used to break down video into frames, augement the images, create bounding boxes, and split the verified images into subsequent folders.
+- find_box.py: Python file used to break down video into frames, augment the images, create bounding boxes, and split the verified images into subsequent folders.
-- generate_allrecords.py: Python file used to create CSV, TFRecord, and COCO files for model training.
+- generate_allrecords.py: Python file used to create CSV and TFRecord files for model training.
-- Model Training Files...
+- EfficientDet_Drones.ipynb: Model training and evaluation file.
-- images: All images used in the README file
+- images: Folder containing images used in the README file.
-- src: Contains a python file with all the functions used in this project
+- src: Folder containing a blank Pascal VOC file, object detection pbtxt file, and two other python files with all the functions used in this project.
-- data: Includes sample data to run the model
+- drones: Folder that includes sample data including images, Pascal VOC files, CSV files, and TFRecords.

 ### Resources: